princomp/princomp.github.io/source/docs/about/dev_guide.md

     - `./lectures/exception/exception-handling.md` (which *must be* between `./lectures/exception/` and the next `./lectures/xyz/` folder).

     This last step will insure that your lecture is 1. included in the book, 2. sorted correctly on the website's menu (the default ordering is alphabetical).

-Following these steps will automatically include the new lecture in the book.

 If the lecture does not appear, here are the steps for troubleshooting the issue: